mack-aroni/recipe-app/README.md

 # recipe-app
-Recipe Using Express/Node/React and an external database
+Recipe app using Express/Node/React and an external database